wallisch/ChromaSwift/README.md

 // Get the algorithm that was used to generate the fingerprint let algorithm = testFingerprint.algorithm // AudioFingerprint.Algorithm.test2

-// Get the duration in seconds that was sampled to generate the fingerprint let duration = testFingerprint.duration // 10.0
+// Get the duration of the entire file in seconds let duration = testFingerprint.duration // 46.0

 // Get the fingerprint as base64 representation let base64FingerprintString = testFingerprint.fingerprint